 - The Sandwell Museums Facebook page for daily information.

-- To find out more and book our activities for schools.
+- You can find out more about our activities for schools.

 - Check out our photostream on Flickr to see more photos of the Oak House